-How big or how small of a “brick” to choose depends upon your specific needs and ability to carry it; when traveling for days at a time — especially in a foreign country, a large brick like the Mili PowerKing (18,000 mAh) is what I like to bring.
-But on days when I am out and about, but not always able to plug-in and power-up, I have been enjoying the services of the 8200 mAh PhoneSuit Primo Power Core Rechargeable Battery Pack for Tablets and Phones.
+How big or small of a “brick” to choose depends upon your specific needs and ability to carry it.
+When traveling for days at a time, especially in a foreign country, I like to bring a large brick like the Mili PowerKing (18,000 mAh).
+But on days when I am out and about but not always able to plug in and power up, I have been enjoying the services of the 8200 mAh PhoneSuit Primo Power Core Rechargeable Battery Pack for Tablets and Phones.

-Included with the Power Core are eight interchangeable tips, a USB cable with a tip-accepting port, an AC charging cable, and a velour travel pouch.
-Some of the tips included are microUSB and miniUSB (which will work with most non-Apple phones), a certified Apple iPad / iPhone / iPod tip, and a few others that don’t look as obvious or explainable to me — save for one particular tip which surprised me.
+Some of the tips included are microUSB and miniUSB (which will work with most non-Apple phones), a certified Apple iPad / iPhone / iPod tip, and a few others that don’t look as obvious or explainable to me—save for one particular tip that surprised me.

 Primo Power Core Specifications: